IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 ```
 <p align="right"><a href="https://tree.nathanfriend.io/?s=(%27opt6s!(%27fancy!true~fullPath3~trailingSlash3~rootDot3)~7(%277%270B5*0src.0main%2F284.*A0detect68translat6.0test8filesC82C5%27)~vers6!%271%27)A%20.5**0-%202B%2Fco9ib9plugin3!false4rules5%5Cn6ion7source!8.*09m%2FA*%20BjavaC%2F4%01CBA987654320.*"><sub><sup>edit this tree<sub><sup></a></p>

-`plugin/rules` will contain the detection rules, organized by cryptography library, and `plugin/translation` will contain all files related to translation for this language.
+`plugin/rules/` will contain the detection rules, organized by cryptography library, and `plugin/translation/` will contain all files related to translation for this language.
-The `test` directory is not important at the beginning, it will be used only once we write detection rules, and we will cover it [later](#adding-support-for-another-cryptography-library).
+The `test/` directory is not important at the beginning, it will be used only once we write detection rules, and we will cover it [later](#adding-support-for-another-cryptography-library).

 ### Adding the extension points